bagnaram/terraform-k8s-cluster/README.md

 ip-10-0-1-71.us-west-1.compute.internal    NotReady    master   3h34m   v1.17.2
 ```
 7. Deploy the Calico CNI found in the Kubernetes steps https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/ to bring the nodes into a `Ready` state.

+## Tearing it all Down

+NOTE: If Kubernetes cloud provider is functioning be sure to remove any cloud resources from the cluster.
+This includes `Volume`, Services of type `LoadBalancer`, etc. or there will be problems removing with terraform.

+Simply destroy the topology by running `terraform destroy`